[ <<previous | index | next >> ]

 We are sitting in the Serena Inn bar having a break from the hot sun of the day and enjoying some cool drinks as the breeze blows through the open doors and windows.
 We've been here for a while already as I finished typing yesterday's diary.
 I've had a gin and soda, and M. had an iced coffee, with milk, which was at first delivered without milk, and taken away again by the waiter who jokingly blamed it on the drink maker not hearing him properly.
 We've also just finished a plate of hot chips, as a snack to stave off hunger until dinner time, as we had a light lunch today.

 Our day began as the sunlight began creeping into the sky, waking us up naturally without an alarm.
 We took our time getting ready for breakfast and then went down to the hotel restaurant, where the usual buffet style breakfast was in progress.
-For drinks, they had wide selection of juices in pitchers, including hibiscus, as well as fresh coconuts with a hole tapped in them and straws so you could drink the juice inside.
+For drinks, they had a wide selection of juices in pitchers, including hibiscus, as well as fresh coconuts with a hole tapped in them and straws so you could drink the juice inside.
 They also had a cook doing eggs to order.
 But no muesli, so I started with a bowl of bran flakes, topped with peanuts, sultanas, and natural yoghurt.
 M. went for the varied pastry selection, trying four different things.
 She declared the pain au chocolat dry, but the croissant acceptable.
 For hot food, there was some sort of fish in a spicy sauce, as well as the usual staples.
 Seafood is clearly a local thing, Zanzibar being an island and all, so I tried the fish, which was very nice.
 I had it with some corn, mushrooms, a beef sausage, and grilled tomato.
 We both finished with some fresh fruit.

 As we ate, we could see interesting boats passing by on the ocean outside, including a dhow, and several boats with outboards full of fishermen, with nets and long poles.
 There was also a lone guy pushing a small boat with a couple of lobster traps on it, using a pole to push against the sand near the shore.
 It looked exhausting and slow.
 And a lot of people were out either walking or jogging along the beach.
 It seemed to be the thing to do.
-After a while I went back up to the room to grab my camera to take some photos of the interesting boats, but by the time I returned the boa5 traffic had virtually stopped.
+After a while I went back up to the room to grab my camera to take some photos of the interesting boats, but by the time I returned the boat traffic had virtually stopped.
 Presumably because it was now after 09:00 and rush hour was over, and everyone was at work now.

 Morning commute by boat, viewed from our breakfast room

 After returning to the room briefly we ventured forth to explore Stone Town.
 The day was already hot and humid, and we dressed in long sleeves and put on sunscreen and hats, and took a bottle of water with us.
-We began by walking past the Stone Fort again, this time finding the area empty compared to last night's food market.
+We began by walking past the Stone Fort and House of Wonders again, this time finding the area empty compared to last night's food market.
 But nearby was a row of stalls selling souvenirs and T-shirts and things, which we looked at.
 M. bargained hard for a shirt for herself.
 I found a stall selling ebony sticks like the Maasai use and picked one up to feel it.
 The guy said it cost 35,000 shillings, a "special morning price".
 I was tempted, but it would cause difficulties with our luggage going home, and we didn't want to make things any more tricky as we have a tight connection in Nairobi and want to get out of the airport as quickly as we can back home.
 Also, the stick I picked up didn't look as well crafted as the one I'd held at the Maasai village, with some small imperfections and scratches.
-So we pass on it.
+So we passed on it.

 We headed inland to explore the narrow streets of Stone Town.
 Too narrow for cars, but not for scooters and motorcycles, which occasionally zoomed past, beeping to warn people to get out of the way.
 The first areas we walked through were lined with shops, mostly catering to tourists looking for souvenirs, and staffed by people who constantly called out asking you to take a look at their shop.
 At one stall selling spices we stopped to check the prices, realising that the vanilla beans and saffron threads were incredibly cheap.
 So I got a packet each of those, plus we bought a pack of mixed ground spices for a gift for Tony.